If you appreciate our work please think about making a donation. Thank you!

 In 1999 Lady Jean was listed alongside Sheikh Mohammed bin Rashid al-Maktoum, the Prince of Dubai, who owns a 63,000-acre estate in Wester Ross, as one of the ten lairds with most to fear from land reform.
 The list was compiled by Andy Wightman, now a Green MSP and author of a comprehensive analysis of land ownership in Scotland, published in The Sunday Times.
 “These are landowners who are throwbacks to the Victorian period when lairds were masters of their dominion,” Mr Wightman wrote.

 It remains to be seen whether the Scottish Government's admirable land reform promises will come to anything, or whether things will carry on as before or indeed now deteriorate further on Arran.
 Many will remember that Lady Jean’s son, Charles Fforde, once accused the Scottish Land Commission of “bizarre behaviour in line with Leninist principles”.

-Please click above to download the full programme.
+Please click on the picture above to visit the website.

 Mary Davies Trust

 Check out the schedule for Corrie Film Club's 2020 season.